 2. Less time on social media

 Facebook and other forms of social media can be a huge time suck.
 This one is challenging for me, largely because I have legitimate reasons to be on social media.
 Not only do I use it to promote this blog but I also manage pages and groups for other entities.
-For instance, I am a page administrator for our local volunteer fire department, homeless services organization, a local restaurant, and our music promotion foundation.
+For instance, I am a page administrator for our local volunteer fire department, local arts council, several local music pages, and our music promotion foundation.
 I also operate a very busy Facebook group for local events.

 3. Scheduled times for homemaking